kejzib/eventmates/README.md

 The main objectives of the application are to:
 1. Allow users to create and customize events, add attendees, and set reminders for key dates and details.
 2. Provide a centralized platform for event-related communication and collaboration.
-3. 3.Offer analytics and reporting tools to help users track event success and identify areas for improvement.
+3. Offer analytics and reporting tools to help users track event success and identify areas for improvement.
 4. Allow for customization of event formats, including branding and design elements.